-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 And since default rates tend to be highly correlated with bankruptcies, we can use credit ratings to estimate long-term (30-year) bankruptcy risk for companies.

-(Source: The University of St. Petersberg)
+(Source: The University of St. Petersburg)

 For companies without credit ratings, we can use advanced accounting metrics like the Piotroski F-score (short-term bankruptcy risk) and Altman Z-score (long-term bankruptcy risk) to estimate what credit ratings a company would have were it to pay for one.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.